NREL/PRAS/docs/src/index.md

 # PRAS

+!!! note "Announcement"
+    PRAS v0.8.0 was released in October 2025, and it includes the capability to model shift and shed type demand reponse devices.
+If you need these capabilities, be sure to increment PRAS version in your projects.
+There are no breaking changes with this release, and your old workflows will also work as is.

 The Probabilistic Resource Adequacy Suite (PRAS) provides an open-source, research-oriented collection of tools for analysing the [resource adequacy](@ref resourceadequacy) of a bulk power system.
 It allows the user to simulate power system operations under a wide range of operating conditions in order to study the risk of failing to meet demand (due to a lack of supply or deliverability), and identify the time periods and regions in which that risk occurs.
 It offers high-performance sequential Monte Carlo methods supporting multi-region composite reliability assessment, including simulation of energy-limited resources such as storage.